-If a fence is constructed on the wrong side of a boundary a claim may lie in trespass.
-However, if you are contemplating bringing such a claim there are a number of matters you should bear in mind.
+If a fence is constructed on the wrong side of a boundary, a claim may lie in trespass for the person whose land has been annexed.

 Where does the boundary lie?

-In order to succeed in a claim for trespass you will need to show that the fence has actually been constructed in the wrong place.
-This is rarely straight forward and you will probably need to seek the assistance of a surveyor who is experienced in determining the position of boundaries.
+To succeed in a claim for trespass you will need to show the fence has actually been constructed in the wrong place.
+This is rarely straightforward and you will probably need to seek the assistance of a surveyor who is experienced in determining the position of boundaries.

-As a starting point you should check the plan attached to your title deeds as this will show where the boundaries to your property lie.
+Check the plan attached to your title deeds as this will give you an idea of where the boundaries to your property lie.
 The red line on a title plan shows the position of the boundaries.
-However, deed plans rarely identify the precise position of boundaries or contain measurements.
+However, deed plans often do not identify the precise position of boundaries or contain measurements.

-If you have a mortgage on your property your deeds will be held with your mortgage lender and they will normally be prepared to release them to a solicitor upon the solicitor providing an undertaking to return them once he or she has finished looking at them.
+If you have a mortgage on your property, your deeds will be held with your mortgage lender and they will normally be prepared to release them to a solicitor as long as s/he undertakes to return them once s/he has finished looking at them.
 Normally mortgage lenders charge an administrative fee for releasing title deeds.

-If your property is registered with the Land Registry, as most properties are these days, you could obtain “office copies” from the Land Registry.
-The Land Registry may also hold a copy of your title deeds, although this is fairly uncommon – if they do this will be evident from the office copies.
-The Land Registry charge a fee for providing office copies and for providing copies of any other documents they hold copies of.
+If your property is registered with the Land Registry, as most properties are these days, you could obtain ‘office copies’ from the Land Registry.
+The Land Registry may also hold a copy of your title deeds, although this is fairly uncommon – if it does, this will be evident from the office copies.
+The Land Registry charge a fee for providing office copies and for providing copies of any other documents they hold.